Do you still climb Mt. Rainier?

 How do you measure success?

-“We have chosen to use “short and rare” relapse in our calculations, in other words, defined as less than a week and no more than 2 times per year.“
+We have chosen to use “short and rare” relapse in our calculations, in other words, defined as less than a week and no more than 2 times per year.

-We are developing more support for graduates after their initial participation in the program.
-Life isn’t easy for any of us, and former addicts must learn to break the patterns that lead to negative consequences of the past in order to lead a better life.
-Further, we are looking at establishing additional measures related to other life areas, such as stabling housing, jobs, and access to medical care.
+Life isn’t easy for any of us, and people who suffer from substance abuse disorder must learn to break the patterns that lead to negative consequences in order to lead a better life.
+Further, we are looking to establish additional measures related to other life areas, such as stable housing, jobs, health and nutrition, and access to medical care.